TNRincon/Keep_It_Safe/README.md

 # Keep_It_Safe
- A console window math game
+ A console window math game.
+Guess the 3 numbers that equate to the prompted product and sum